There are two options for legalising and getting an apostille for your court documents.

 How much does it cost?

-A standard FCDO apostille for court documents starts from £79.
+A standard apostille for a UK court document starts from £79.

-Other costs will depend on what service you choose (same day service available) if you need a notary or solicitor service, embassy fees if required and what return delivery method is required.
+Other costs will depend on what service you need or choose.
+For example, solicitor certification or notarisation, standard or same-day service, embassy fees if required, and the selected return delivery method.